Manta-Network/docs/docs/calamari/Staking/01-Overview.md

 :::note
-Staking is active on Calamari Network starting v3.4.0
+Staking is active on Calamari Network starting with v3.4.0
 :::
 Calamari Network runs a delegated proof-of-stake (DPoS) consensus mechanism.

-Similar to other Layer 1 blockchains, block producers are selected out of a set of candidates based on a total KMA stake backing each specific block producer candidate - in our case called a `collator`.
+Similar to other Layer 1 blockchains, block producers are selected out of a set of candidates based on the total KMA stake backing each specific block producer candidate - in our case called a `collator`.
 In addition, users who don't wish to run their own `collator` can instead `delegate` their KMA token to an existing collator and gain a share of its rewards.

 ### What does this mean for KMA hodlers
 1. High-performing block producers voted in through delegation => cheapest possible gas fees for transactions